SOMEDAY FARM FREE-RANGE TURKEYS

 Can I order pheasants for the holidays as well?
 Of course!
 (See below for pheasant cooking directions.)
 We will also have freshly smoked pheasant for sale, which tastes out-of-this-world delicious!!
 We slow-smoke our pheasants over applewood which infuses the birds with a delicate smoked flavor.
 Smoked pheasants are fully cooked and do not require further heating or cooking.
 Just slice and savor.
 We also offer a limited number of ducks for pre-order for the holidays.

 What kind of turkeys do you raise?
 Nicholas White which offers a fine balance of juicy white and succulent dark meat.

 How do I cook a Someday Farm turkey to perfection?
-Keep reading!
-Directions are immediately below, but we we also provide a paper copy at pick-up.
+Hop on over to the Recipes page here on the website.
+We we also provide a paper copy at pick-up.

 How do I thaw a frozen turkey?
 There are two basic methods: Refrigerator thaw (allow 24 hours for each 4 to 5 pounds of weight.
 A 12 to 16 pound frozen turkey takes about 3 to 4 days in the fridge; a 16 to 20 pound frozen bird takes 4 to 5 days).
 Cold water thaw (allow about 30 minutes per pound.
 A 12 to 16 pound frozen turkey should take about 6 to 8 hours to thaw in cold water.
 A 16 to 20 pound frozen turkey should take about 8 to 10 hours to thaw in cold water.
 Submerge vacuum sealed bird in cold tap water in a vessel or sink large enough to handle its size.
 Cook turkey as soon as possible after thawing).

 Can I buy other yummy farm products that same day?
 Yes!!
 We will have our packing room stocked with staples from our fields such as potatoes (several varieties), carrots, onions, Brussels sprouts, winter squash, etc.